Let us be your guide and explore the rich history of the south shore and partake in a little of it yourself.

-As well, we will drive through Mahone Bay, a picture-perfect postcard town noted for its three churches, its extremely fine harbour that leads out into the Atlantic, and also for its specialty shops and eateries.
+Departing your local accommodator or cruise dock We’ll make our way directly to the south shore.
+We will drive through Mahone Bay, a picture-perfect postcard town noted for its three churches, it’s extremely fine harbour that leads out into the Atlantic, and also for its specialty shops and eateries.
 Some say it is the finest romantic weekend getaway spot in Nova Scotia.

 Our destination today is the Town of Lunenburg which was founded in 1753 and known as the fishing capital of the world as well as the home port of both the original, world-famous fishing schooner, Bluenose, and its replica, The Bluenose II.
 The town has been designated a United Nations World Heritage Site.
-The town is noted for its unique architecture, including the Lunenburg bump, Lunenburg has also served as the scene of the popular Jesse Stone CBS movies of the week.
+The town is noted for its unique architecture, including the Lunenburg bump, Lunenburg has also served as the scene of the popular Jesse Stone CBS movies of the week as well as Stephen King’s television show Haven.
 It is also home to the Fisheries Museum of the Atlantic.

-Docked next to the Fisheries Museum of the Atlantic is the Chris L, a working lobster boat which has been converted into a comfortable tour boat for the summer.
+Docked next to the Fisheries Museum to board a working lobster boat which has been converted into a comfortable tour boat for the summer.
 The boat offers comfortable seating, washroom facilities, and comes equipped with a canopy for those who wish to enjoy the sea with a bit of shade!
-Your two hour (+/-) lobster fishing adventure starts at the dock with introductions of the crew, an overview of the features of the boat, and a thorough review of safety procedures.
+Your two-hour (+/-) lobster fishing adventure starts at the dock with introductions of the crew, an overview of the features of the boat, and a thorough review of safety procedures.

 On the return portion of your journey, you'll pass by a number of scenic islands and narrow passageways, and see the historic and scenic Blue Rocks.
 For much of its history, it was originally a fishing village but beginning in the 1940s, it was discovered by many artists and photographers including Joseph Purcell, William E. deGarthe, Jack L. Gray, Wallace R. MacKaskill and others.